Editorial standards

 We avoid fabricated statistics.
 If we do not have data, we say so - either omitting the section or describing what is known qualitatively ("most retailers stock this in two sizes" is honest; "7 out of 10 owners prefer this size" is not, unless we can cite the survey).

 We do not silently delete content.
-If a piece becomes outdated to the point where it is misleading, we either rewrite it or unpublish it with a brief explanation.
+If a piece becomes outdated to the point where it is misleading, we either rewrite it or unpublish it with a brief explanation and a redirect to the closest current resource.

 Conflicts of interest